-- Scripts - Run scripts used to compile the design including any pre and post scripts used when launching runs - If modifications were made to the Vivado_init.tcl file, it must also be checked in - Project recreation scripts created with the write_project_tcl command
+- Scripts - Run scripts used to compile the design including any pre and post scripts used when launching runs - If modifications were made to the Vivado vivado\init.tcl file, it must also be checked in - Project recreation scripts created with the write project tcl command

 - Project .xpr files can be used to recreate a design project

 - RTL and simulation test benches

 - All RTL-based source files including .include files

 - Simulation test benches and stimulus files

 - Constraints

 - All XDC constraint files and Tcl commands used as constraints

 - IP

 - The IP source file (.xci)

 - All IP directories and output product files with names intact

-- If using IP core containers, the IP container file (.xcix) with all third-party simulation and synthesis files in the ip_user_files and ip_static_files subdirectories
+- If using IP core containers, the IP container file (.xcix) with all third-party simulation and synthesis files in the ip\user\files and ip\static\files subdirectories

 - Any .coe, .csv, .bmm, and .elf files that are used with the IP

 - IP Integrator

 - The block design source file (.bd)

 - The entire block design location with all of the IP subdirectories, files, and names intact

 - HLS

 - All C sources files

 - Packaged HLS IP for use in Vivado synthesis

 - Scripts

 - Vivado Hardware Manager

 - All .bit files needed to program the device

 - The .ltx file containing tool defaults and custom user settings

 - Hardware Software Interface

-- The Handoff Design File (.hdf extension) contains all the information required by Xilinx SDK to create the corresponding software project for your design.
-The HDF file is created when you export your design either through the write_hwdef or write_sysdef Tcl command or the File > Export > Export Hardware command.
+- The Handoff Design File (.hdf extension) contains all the information required by Xilinx Vitis to create the corresponding software project for your design.
+The HDF file is created when you export your design either through the write\hwdef or write\sysdef Tcl command or the File > Export > Export Hardware command.

 - Documentation

-- Any design related docs, specs, reports, etc.
+- Any design related docs, specs, and reports.